pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

 # SharePoint Access App scanner #

 ### Summary ###
 Using this command line utility you can scan your tenant for the presence of Access Apps.
-Access Apps are being retired and Microsoft will prevent you from adding new Access Apps and in the final phase of the retirement we'll prevent you running your Access Apps.
+Access Apps are being retired and Microsoft will prevent you from adding new Access Apps and in the final phase of the retirement Microsoft will prevent from running your Access Apps.
 With the data obtained by this scanner you can plan for the needed remediation work.

 If you want to learn more about the Access App deprecation then please checkout:
 - [Access Services in SharePoint Roadmap](https://support.office.com/en-us/article/Access-Services-in-SharePoint-Roadmap-497fd86b-e982-43c4-8318-81e6d3e711e8?ui=en-US&rs=en-US&ad=US)